nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### View Feature
-View: Allows the user to view a specified entry in a new window, allowing the user to carefully look through all the details of an entry.
-This feature is mainly used to read lengthy food reviews which cannot be shown on the Main UI window. - `view`
+`View`: Allows the user to view a specified entry in a new window, allowing the user to carefully look through all the details of an entry.
+This feature is mainly used to read lengthy food reviews which cannot be shown on the Main UI window.

-The view feature is facilitated by:
-1. `Entry` class. `Entry` objects represent the specific entry to be viewed in a new window.
-2. `Command` class.

 Given below is an example usage scenario:

 Step 1.
-The user launches THe Food Diary application.
+The user launches The Food Diary application.
 Data will be loaded from the storage to the application memory.
-The `FoodDiary`
+The `FoodDiary` will be populated with a list of `Entry`, each contains: `Name`, `Address`, `Price` , `Rating`, `Review`, `TagCategory` and `TagSchool`.

+Step 2.
+The user executes `View <INDEX>`, for whichever entry with lengthy reviews he/she wants to view.

+Step 3.
+If the user input is invalid, an error message will be displayed in the command box, If the entry specified do not exist, the filteredEntryList will be empty and no entry will be displayed on the Main Window.

 The mechanism works in such a way where after the user enters a command in the UI, the command will be passed into `MainWindow#executeCommand()`, in which `Logic#execute()` will be called to parse the user input in `FoodDiaryParser#parseCommand()`.
-The user input will be parsed as a 'View' command and executed to retrieve all the details related to the specified entry.
-The result of this execution will be passed back to the UI and shown in a pop up window.
+The parsed command will be recognised as a 'View' command and executed to retrieve all the details related to the specified entry.
+The result of this execution will be passed back to the UI and shown in a new window.

-The following sequence diagram shows how the View feature works:
+The following sequence diagram shows how the `View` feature works:
 ![View Sequence Diagram](images/ViewSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes the `view` command:
+The following activity diagram summarizes what happens when a user executes the `View` command:
 ![View Activity Diagram](images/ViewActivityDiagram.png)

+#### Design Consideration

+##### Aspect: Whether to view entry with lengthy reviews in the Main UI or in a new window.
+* **Alternative 1 (current choice):** View entry with lengthy reviews in a new window.
+    * Pros: Easier to implement, do not need to deal with complex UI codes.
+Entry information looks neater.
+    * Cons: User has to close/minimize the window to return to Main Window.
+* **Alternative 2:** View entry with lengthy reviews in the Main UI.
+    * Pros: Design is integrated within Main UI, which gives it a cleaner look.
+    * Cons: Difficult to implement, lesser time for testability given the project deadline duration.

 ## **Appendix: Requirements**